When Is Surgery Right for Rheumatoid Arthritis?

 When Is Hip Replacement Surgery Needed?

-Hip replacement surgery is a procedure in which a doctor surgically removes a painful arthritic hip joint and replaces it with an artificial joint.
-It usually is done when all other treatment options have failed to provide adequate relief.
-The procedure should relieve a painful hip joint, making walking easier.
+Hip replacement surgery is usually done when all other treatment options have failed to help.
+The procedure should relieve a painful hip joint, making it easier to walk.

 What Other Surgeries Are Used for Rheumatoid Arthritis?

 - Carpal tunnel release.
-This can relieve the pain of carpal tunnel syndrome (compression of a nerve in the hand).
+This can ease the pain of carpal tunnel syndrome in the hand and arm.

 - Bone or joint fusion surgery.
-Called arthrodesis, bone or joint fusion surgery is performed to relieve pain in the ankles, wrists, fingers, thumbs, or spine.
-In arthrodesis, two bones on each end of a joint are fused, eliminating the joint itself.
+Doctors call this procedure arthrodesis.
+It’s done to curb pain in the ankles, wrists, fingers, thumbs, or spine.
+The surgeon fuses two bones on each end of a joint, eliminating the joint itself.

-- Your doctor may temporarily stop some of your medications, because they may lead to immune system suppression that would make infection more likely.
+- Your doctor may temporarily stop some of your medications to help you avoid infection.

-- Before knee or hip surgery, your doctor may have you practice walking on crutches to strengthen your arm muscles.
+- Before knee or hip surgery, your doctor may ask you to practice walking on crutches to strengthen your arm muscles.

 - You may need to give blood in advance in case you need it during the surgery.